This article was updated on July 26, 2018.

 3. Be Consistent and Positive

 Performance management should be a regular and constant process, even for organizations that use an annual review as a guiding light.
-Encourage your managers to regularly check in with their employees — not just when they need coaching or are having performance issues.
+Encourage your managers to regularly check in with their employees — not just when they need coaching or have performance issues.
 Recognizing employees for their achievements, big or small, can boost morale, productivity and retention.

 "It is imperative that managers become proactive in making sure that each member of their team receives some form of recognition at least once a week," Birnbaum says.
 "Providing frequent, informal performance management means getting into the habit of providing more frequent recognition.
 Granted, not all feedback is good, but balanced performance management will almost always find something worthy of positive recognition."